pragermh/hbgb-rais-caddy/README.md

       - "8080:80"
       - "8443:443"

-This still allows automatic HTTPS, as long as public traffic on 80/443 reaches container ports 80/443 via the forwarding.
+This still allows automatic HTTPS (see below), as long as public traffic on 80/443 reaches container ports 80/443 via the forwarding.

 If you run Docker/Podman as root (or use a system-level service), you can instead